ICWallis/fractoolbox/README.md

 When mplstereonet is used after seaborn, there may be an issue with mplstereonet drawing plot elements like the grid.
 If this occurs, use sns.reset_defaults() just prior to building a stereonet with mplstereonet.

-Now you're set up, use the green 'Code' button on this page to download a copy of this git repository.
+Now you're set up, use the green 'Code' button on this page to download a copy of this repository.
 Unzip and have fun exploring your own fracture data.

-The 'fractoolbox' folder needs to be in the same folder as your code when you call
+The 'fractoolbox' folder needs to be in the same folder as your code when you call it with...

 > import fractoolbox as ftb

-The fractoolbox module has not yet been deployed as a package so can not be installed using pip or conda.
+The fractoolbox module has not yet been deployed as a package so it can't be installed using pip or conda.

 ### License